My Role

 Sketching a low-distraction space to help writers focus

-No ribbon.
+No ribbons.
 No distractions.

-When people complain about word processors like Microsoft Word, they often complain about the overwhelming ribbon of options they don’t need. drafty strives for the opposite – a stripped down space for people to focus only on getting words on the page.
+When people complain about word processors like Microsoft Word, they often complain about the overwhelming ribbon of options they don’t need.

 Early sketches played with hierarchy.